roberthatwork/broadcastme/README.md

-# Live Video Streaming over Solace (Broadcast Me) Samples
+# Live Video Streaming over Solace (BroadcastMe) Samples
 ## Overview

-This is project illustrates how you can easily stream live video using Solace.
-Specifically it uses the Solace Java API to connect and stream video over a Solace Message Router.
+This project illustrates how one can stream live video via Solace.

-The following diagram illustrates the flow of live stram from the live streaming source to the receiving device:
+The following diagram shows the flow of video stream from the live source to the receiving device:

 ![](https://github.com/roberthsieh/broadcastme/blob/master/resources/Diagrams.png)

 Note: SMF stands for Solace Message Format and is the wireline message format used by the Solace Java API.

-- The InputProxy expects and listens on a udp port for the live stream.
-It then encapsulate the udp packets into SMF as binary attachment and forwards them to the Solace Message Router on a topic.
+- The InputProxy expects and listens on an UDP port for the live stream.
+It then encapsulate the UDP packets into SMF as binary attachment and forwards them to the Solace Message Router on a topic.
 In this scenario, a topic can be viewed as the 'channel name' where the broadcaster is streaming the live video to.
 The delivery mode can be persistent or direct.

-- ffmpeg can be used to broadcast live stream to an udp port using the mpegts transport protocol.
+- ffmpeg can be used to broadcast live stream to an UDP port using the mpegts transport protocol.
 An example command (under linux) would be:

         ffmpeg -f video4linux2 -i /dev/video0 -b 900k -f mpegts udp://localhost:1235